-The club remained at St. Moritz until 1977 when it moved to the newly opened Coliseum Rink in Dandenong.
+The club remained at the Melbourne Glaciarium until its closure and then at St. Moritz until 1977 when it moved to the newly opened Coliseum Rink in Dandenong.
 In 1987, the club was forced to re-locate to the Olympic Ice Skating Centre in Oakleigh when Dandenong closed.

 In 2004 the club was housed at the short-lived Eastern Ice Skating Centre in Bayswater.
 Its closure the following year saw the club return to Oakleigh which was the only rink in Melbourne and housed all the IHV clubs other than Bendigo.
 While this period saw stunted development of the league due to lack of available ice time, the club experienced sustained success through different grades.